 - Soak in all the learning, reflection, and opportunities for growth you can

 What are the Covid precautions?

-Note: If Covid concerns continue to grow and it becomes necessary to make adjustments to the original plan we will have all ASB participants remain in their own campus or off-campus housing (rather than at the Hostel) and do daily programming together in safe ways.
-We will not cancel this ASB program, we will just adjust accordingly
+If Covid concerns resurface and it becomes necessary to make adjustments to the original plan, we will have all ASB participants remain in their own campus or off-campus housing (rather than at the Hostel) and do daily programming together in safe ways.
+We will not cancel this ASB program, we will just adjust accordingly.

 Can I come late or leave early from ASB?

 No. ASB participants will be expected to participate for the duration of the program from Friday dinner on March 15 until 12pm on Friday, March 22.
 Special note: ASB runs Friday, March 15 - Friday, March 22, but spring quarter classes do not start until Tuesday, March 26.
 This means you still have a long weekend to rest, play, or do other traveling before spring classes begin!
 Campus housing will be open for you to return, or you could make other plans.